A boy and caretaker reading together

 If there is a desire to give books a second chance and you understand the many benefits of reading, then there is plenty of hope to revive a household of reluctant readers.

 How can you shift the mind from viewing reading as something you have to do to something you get to do?
 Knowing the benefits of reading helps: Both improved academics and social skills are linked to reading.
-A 2019 study in the Journal of Developmental and Behavioral Pediatrics indicates that children who are read to more frequently are going to be more ready to take on reading when they enter school.
+A 2019 study in the “Journal of Developmental and Behavioral Pediatrics” indicates that children who read more frequently will be more ready to take on reading when they enter school.
 There is a positive correlation between vocabulary (or words heard) and reading.
 So the more books you read together, the more likely the child will turn into a confident reader.

 Other benefits include increased communication, cognitive and social skills.
-According to a 2013 study published in Science, reading literary fiction increases empathy, which improves your children’s and your own relationships and social interactions.
+According to a 2013 study published in “Science,” reading literary fiction increases empathy, which improves your children’s and your own relationships and social interactions.
 Knowing these benefits helps shift your mindset to treating reading together as a gift and not a chore.

 After identifying the benefits of reading together as a family, carve out the time for it.

 Habits form through consistent exposure.
-When it comes to allocating time, at first, aim for a 20-minute reading session three to four times per week.
+When it comes to allocating time, at first aim for a 20-minute reading session three to four times per week.
 Make an inventory of your family’s schedule throughout the week.
 Are there 20 available minutes before, during or after lunchtime?
 Is there time before or after dinner?
-Do your children become agitated in the afternoon after hours of online learning?
+Do your children become agitated in the afternoon after hours of learning?
 Treat 20 minutes of family reading as a mental recess.
-We retain more information and perform better when we give ourselves cognitive rest mixed in throughout the day.
+We retain more information and perform better when we give ourselves cognitive rest throughout the day.

-A Treat: Create the Reading Environment
+A treat: Create the reading environment

 Now that you have identified the benefits of reading together and have found 20-minute slots to make it happen, you need to consider the reading environment.
 Do you have a spot in the house where you could create a reading corner?
 Do you have extra pillows and cushions you could quickly pull off the couch and lay across the floor?
 Creating a comfortable and special environment makes reading together more appealing and exciting for everyone in the family.

 If a child will not pay attention or sit still while you read, letting them engage in a simple, non-distracting activity like a puzzle or playing in a sensory bin can be helpful.
 They can still hear even if they aren’t looking at every page.
 Special snacks during this time are another option.
-It’s all about creating a positive experience for kids around reading because in the end, you’re more likely to want to do more of what you enjoy, right?
+It’s all about creating a positive experience for kids around reading because you’re more likely to want to do more of what you enjoy, right?

-A Decision: What to Read
+A decision: What to read?

 Now that you have everyone cozied up and comfortable, think about what to read.
 For me, the first thing to take into account when making a book selection is to consider what book you, as the parent, will enjoy reading aloud.
 If you don’t show enthusiasm and joy when sharing the book aloud, then your children won’t be enthused or captivated either.
-The other thing to consider is books that feature characters or topics that you already know interest your children since we are more prone to participate in what we love.
+The other thing to consider is books that feature characters or topics that you already know interest your children since they are more prone to participate in what they love.

 So what are some go-to books that make for fun reading time together?
 Here is a list to get your family started.

-For children ages 2-5, I recommend Jennifer Hansen Rolli’s picture books “Just One More” and “Just For Me.”
+For children ages 2 to 5, I recommend Jennifer Hansen Rolli’s picture books “Just One More” and “Just For Me.”
 Bold and adorable illustrations coupled with repetitive text make this book engaging for young readers.
 Rolli also chooses themes that are easily relatable for toddlers and parents alike.
 I also recommend Brenden Wenzel’s picture books “They All Saw A Cat,” “Hello Hello,” and “A Stone Sat Still.”
 “They All Saw A Cat” is told from the perspectives of various animals.
 “Hello Hello” is a bright and captivating celebration of endangered species, while “A Stone Sat Still” is about a stone that has served multiple purposes across the years and has been an important part of animals’ lives.

 This article was originally published on PBS SoCal’s At-Home Learning initiative.